 In recent years, gray has seen a large presence in kitchen design – the paint on the walls, the backsplash tile, the countertops and now the cabinetry too.
 Because of its neutral characteristics and versatility, it can provide a clean backdrop in a room or it can be the star of the show.

-Here are 3 things to consider when designing a gray kitchen:
+Here are 3 things to consider when exploring gray kitchen ideas:

 Light gray cabinets pair well with the ever-popular marble-looking countertops and white subway tile, like many kitchens that are designed today.
 The light gray color allows for subtle interest in an otherwise white kitchen and keeps the space feeling large and airy.
 Dark gray cabinets are typically designed to create a bit of contrast in a room often making a space feel a little cozier.